Task Management Tools

 4.1/10 Free plan for personal projects. $15 per user per month or $299 per month flat for unlimited users.

-Opinionated project management tool that provides six fixed tools per project: to do lists, message boards, schedule, file storage, automatic check ins, and Campfire group chat.
+Opinionated project management tool with six fixed tools per project: to do lists, message boards, schedule, file storage, automatic check ins, and group chat.
 No configuration required.

 Strengths

-• Automatic check ins replace status meetings with async updates
+• Automatic check ins replace daily standups with asynchronous recurring questions and compiled answers

 Limitations